 Following the school's 30th year celebration in 1993, Father Gerry Hurley decided that the school's name should be changed to Annunciation Catholic School so the community would better understand that the school is an outreach of the Annunciation Catholic Church.

-Today, Annunciation enrolls over 200 students in grades Pre-Kindergarten (4 years old) through 8th grade.
+Today, Annunciation enrolls over 200 students, of all different faiths, in grades Pre-Kindergarten (3 years old) through 8th grade.
 In January 2013, Annunciation began a bus service from Starkville, Mississippi, where a quarter of its students live.